-When our freelance-writer heroes accept calls to adventure to cross over into the extraordinary world, they still need to be equipped with the real-world abilities that make their service businesses possible.
+When our freelance-writer hero accept calls to adventure to cross over into the extraordinary world, they still need to be equipped with the real-world abilities that make their service business possible.

 And part of that transformation involves balancing client work with their own marketing and marketing education.

 Time management is the core of your strong business and content strategy, because how you spend your time directly affects the: